Directly to the content

 Soil depletion

-Scientific studies show a worrying trend: the nutrient content of fruit and vegetables has fallen significantly in recent decades.
-A study by the University of Texas examined USDA data on 43 fruit and vegetable varieties between 1950 and 1999 and found significant declines in protein, calcium, phosphorus, iron and vitamin C.
+Scientific studies reveal a worrying trend: The nutrient content of fruits and vegetables has declined significantly in recent decades.
+A study by the University of Texas examined USDA data on 43 types of fruits and vegetables between 1950 and 1999 and Significant decreases were found in protein, calcium, phosphorus, iron, and vitamin C..

-In Germany, the Thünen Institute's soil condition survey shows that many agricultural areas have deficits in important minerals such as selenium, zinc and magnesium.
+In Germany, the soil condition survey conducted by the Thünen Institute shows that many agricultural areas have deficiencies in important minerals such as selenium, zinc and contain magnesium.

 -83%